A Morning Ritual of Quiet Affection

-The Kaiser (emperor), whose title helped to honor the Kaisergugelhupf, was of course Franz Joseph I of Austria (1830-1916).
-German and Austrian people who are born after 1955 know him best as the husband of Sissi (Empress Elisabeth).
+The Kaiser honored by the Kaisergugelhupf was Franz Joseph I of Austria (1830-1916).
+Those born after 1955 know him best as the husband of Sisi (Empress Elisabeth).

 It has been known, that Kaiserin Elisabeth never felt particularly comfortable at the castle in Vienna.
 She took every opportunity to escape the court etiquette, and therefore traveled a lot.
 Initially she left for health reasons to a warmer climate, and later to avoid her duties